-With increased terrorism-related incidents, both within the UK and overseas, it's important to consider how to minimise risk and to ensure that in the event of an incident all participants know what action to take.
+Leaders should be mindful of the ongoing possibility of terrorism-related incidents, both within the UK and overseas, it's important to consider how to minimise risk and to ensure that in the event of an incident all participants know what action to take.
 We advise to exercise caution in public places.
 For up to date guidance please read the Guidance document which can be found on SharePoint: